SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: Results

 \subsection{2D Shape Matching: Letter Writing}

-In the 2D case of demonstrating the shape-matching algorithm, SPADA was used to design three actuators that match the shape of the letters "S", "R", and "L", which is the acronym of Soft Robotics Lab.
-The curve for each letter is represented by a series of ordered 3D coordinates, imported into SPADA as a ".mat" file.
-The segmentation results for each letter are highlighted by different colours and shown in Fig.~\ref{fig:SRL}A-C. The letter "S" is segmented into two arc segments with the same length and curvature.
+In the 2D case of validating the shape-matching algorithm along with the kinematics model, and also demonstrating the ability of end-to-end from the desired shapes to 3D printed actuators, SPADA was used to design three actuators that match the shape of the letters "S", "R", and "L", which is the acronym of Soft Robotics Lab.

+The shape for each letter is represented by a series of ordered 3D coordinates, imported into SPADA as a ".mat" file.
+The segmentation results for each letter are highlighted in Fig.~\ref{fig:SRL}A-C. The letter "S" is segmented into two arc segments with the same length and curvature.
 The letter "R" is segmented into two straight segments and three different arc segments.
 The letter "L" is segmented into two straight segments and one arc segment.
-All the lower bound values of the outer radius were set to be 9mm for three actuator optimisation for ease of manufacturing.
-After optimisation, the optimal design parameters are labelled on the schematics of actuators designed by those parameters in Fig.~\ref{fig:SRL}D-E. The surrogate model was trained by using the FEM dataset of material Agilus30.
-The prototypes were 3D printed using the CAD files generated by SPADA.
+All the lower bound values of the outer radius were set to be 9mm for three actuator optimization for ease of manufacturing.
+After optimization, the optimal design parameters are labeled on the schematics of actuators designed by those parameters in Fig.~\ref{fig:SRL}D-E. The surrogate model used was provided with the toolbox, that was trained by a provided FEM dataset of the default material Agilus30\texttrademark ~(see information of the FEM and material parameters in Supplementary Data A).
+The prototypes were 3D printed on a Stratasys J735\texttrademark ~using the CAD files generated by SPADA.

-The shape of the actuated prototypes was compared to the initial desired shape in Fig.~\ref{fig:SRL}G, matching the actuators' deformed shape and desired shape, validating and demonstrating our shape-matching algorithm (see the prototypes taking the defined shapes in the Supplemental Video available on the project's GitHub page~\cite{SPADA}).
+The shape of the actuated prototypes was compared to the initial desired shape in Fig.~\ref{fig:SRL}G by overlapping them in the x-y plane.
+The respective RMSEs between the desired shapes and actuators’ real shapes are 4.16, 2.70, and 2.51mm, validating and demonstrating our shape-matching algorithm (refer to Supplementary Data D.I for details of the experiments, and see the prototypes taking the defined shapes in the Supplementary Video available on the project's GitHub page~\cite{SPADA}).